Squalane oil is officially one of the hottest ingredients in skincare.

 Olivarrier Fluid Oil Squalane

-This K-beauty option is one of the priciest choices, but it's said to be sourced from the best-quality olives—only 0.2 percent make the cut!
+The K-beauty option, Olivarrier Fluid Oil Squalane, is one of the priciest.
+But it's said to be sourced from the best-quality olives—only 0.2 percent make the cut!
 I hear this one is a heavier weight, even more so than The Ordinary's, so it's a good bet if you want a richer oil.

 To sum up, I made a quick list of the best oil choices depending on what your budget and priorities are.
 I hope this helps!